Daniel-Nikpayuk/FNFTA/data entry/README.md

 as I didn't know what to expect overall, and so I didn't know what patterns to match against and thus what style of machine learning algorithms to apply.
 With a polished dataset, I now have access to Chief and Council first and last names: Though such things do change over the years, similar names tend to stay within communities, and so first and last names seperate of each other make for a good way to recognize lines of interest.
-A basic logistic regression training model should such suffice.
+A basic logistic regression training model should suffice.
 There's 582 reports, and a good 5-10 lines within the reports of interest, making about 2500-5000 training examples.
 That's still pretty small data, but it shouldn't be hard to tweak features to get pretty good accuracy given the context.
-It is something I plan on trying out myself in the future (a few months from writing this as I need a break)---I have stated this project makes for a good practice resource if nothing else (though I'm hoping the statistical analysis really will be of use to as evidence to deconstruct colonial myths), and this phase demonstrates what other varieties of technical practice it provides and potentially provides.
+It is something I plan on trying out myself in the future (several months from writing this as I need a break)---I have stated this project makes for a good practice resource if nothing else (though I'm hoping the statistical analysis really will be of use as evidence to deconstruct colonial myths), and this phase demonstrates what other varieties of technical practice it provides and potentially provides.
 Most importantly, for me at least, it is not artificial---and does not *feel* artificial in terms of my motivation to work on it.

 ## Validation:

-This subphase required manually validating the content of the data\_structure.csv file making sure it was accurate with respect to the pdfs.
+This subphase required manually validating the content of the "data\_structure.csv" file making sure it was accurate with respect to the pdfs.

 ### Intuition:

-Basically, I looked through each text entry and comparing it with the names and numbers of the pdfs, correcting any mistakes I found.
+Basically, I looked through each text entry and compared it with the names and numbers of the pdfs, correcting any mistakes I found.
 It's pretty self-explanatory, otherwise the only other thing worth noting is the specification I made for myself to adhere to as
 I entered the data, as for as much as I attempted to maintain as faithful a reading/writing as possible, I did have to make a few editor choices: